Becoming You With Julie

 Ingredients for a pumpkin spice chai latte in labeled bowls.

 • Plant-based milk – My favorite is oat milk.
-But homemade cashew milk works incredibly well, too!
+But homemade cashew milk works incredibly well, too.

-See the recipe card for quantities.
+See the recipe card for the complete ingredient list and quantities.

-The Best Tea for Pumpkin Chai Latte
+My favorite Tea for Pumpkin Chai Latte

 Try: The Republic of Tea Bold Black Chai or Numi Golden Chai Black Tea